pwaring/cv/resume.md

     - Assist clients with implementation of best development practices, including use of version control and documentation.
     - Advise clients on business strategy.

+*   **Bolton & District Citizens Advice Bureau**

+    Director, December 2015 - Present

+    - Elected as a director & trustee of a local Citizens Advice bureau.
+    - Vice chair of the main board and member of the finance committee.

 *   **KAM Tools Limited**

     Director, November 2015 - Present